 Reading is at the heart of our curriculum and our aim is to encourage a love of reading right from the start.
 In EYFS we have "Our Favourite Books" each half term.
 The aim is to expose children to a range of books, stories and poems that not only develop a love of reading, but have been chosen specifically to develop their oracy, vocabulary and comprehension.
 These books will be embedded in our provision through activities, story sessions and on display for children to access independently.
 Through this, children begin to internalise new vocabulary, language patterns and begin to retell stories.

-We follow the DfES Letters and Sounds programme to ensure consistency across the school.
-In Reception, children are introduced to Phases 1, 2 and 3 where they will develop GPC and segmenting and blending skills to decode words.
-During the year, children may move on to Phase 4 if they are ready.
+Rocket Phonics programme is a DfE validated SSP programme aligned to Letters and Sounds 2007.
+Our mission is to help every child keep up and not catch -up.
+Steady pace and progression, whole-class teaching and consistent daily phonics practice enables our children to learn to read whist having fun!
 Children are encouraged to read at home and are listened to regularly in school.
 They are given books that match their phonic knowledge in order for them to apply their learning with the aim of becoming successful, confident and fluent readers.

 In Reception we follow Power Maths in line with the rest of the school which is divided into weekly units.
 High quality learning environments and meaningful interactions with adults, support children in developing mathematical thinking and discussion.
 Pupils learn through games and tasks using concrete manipulatives and pictorial structures and representations which are then rehearsed applied and recorded within their own child-led exploration.
 Children in Reception have daily, Maths sessions to develop fluency, revisit key concepts and address misconceptions.